17 Ways to Cut the Price of Gasoline

 11. Take up hypermiling

 Hypermiling uses extreme techniques to turn ordinary cars into highly efficient vehicles.
 While some hypermiling techniques are just downright dangerous, others are safe and practicable by everyday people.
-Here are a few techniques that can increase the gas mileage in your car to otherwise unthinkable levels, such as avoiding overuse of the brakes , reducing your drag, accelerating slowly, and so forth.
+Here are a few techniques that can increase the gas mileage in your car to otherwise unthinkable levels—like 40 mpg—such as avoiding overuse of the brakes, reducing your drag, accelerating slowly, and so forth.

 12. Get cool with school

-As you look forward to getting back to school in the fall, instead of driving your kids to and from school every day, team up with friends and neighbors with kids in the same school to help.
+It sounds like a no-brainer but recently have you looked at the pick-up line at any school in your area?
+I did just the other day and it was shocking!
+The line of cars exceeded the school’s property and wound around the corner and way down the bordering street!
+Instead of driving your kids to and from school every day, team up with friends and neighbors with kids in the same school to help.
 You can each take turns picking up the tykes.
 Ditto for church and sports activities.

 13. Lighten up

 The heavier the load your car has to carry, the harder its engine has to work to keep the wheels moving, which means the more gas it guzzles.
 Don’t use your trunk for long-term storage.
 You could be hauling around the weight equivalent of another person without even realizing it.
 Do this: Remove everything from the cargo space or trunk.
-While it’s empty cleaning it out.
-Return only the items required for safety.
+While it’s empty, clean it out.
+Return only the items required for safety—jack, spare tire.
 Everything else?
 Find a better storage spot in the garage or house.